open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 receivers for 3D position tracking.

 .. warning:: These receivers are compatible with both V1 and V2 ("index" branded)
     basestations.
-Although the firmware we supply for the headstage can be used to obtain 3D position from kinds of basestation, we consider V1 basestations deprecated and cannot guarantee future functionality.
+Although the gateware we supply for the headstage can be used to obtain 3D position from kinds of basestation, we consider V1 basestations deprecated and cannot guarantee future functionality.